School bus driver on leave after Halloween candy cannabis scare

 “We really work hard to make sure that our kids don’t have to ride the bus because I don’t trust it, and don’t want to take any chances with my kids,” Donelson said.

-FOX 2 reached out to First Student again to ask about their hiring practices for bus drivers.
-We did not hear back in time for air.
+KTVI reached out to First Student again to ask about their hiring practices for bus drivers.
+The station did not hear back in time for air.

-The Granite City Police Department did provide us with a statement regarding Tuesday’s incident:
+The Granite City Police Department provided the following statement regarding Tuesday’s incident:

 From what we can tell, from statements and preliminary evidence obtained thus far, none of the candy contained any hazardous substances.
 This, however, is inconclusive without analysis from the crime lab.
 These tests will be forthcoming, and therefore we cannot confirm or deny the presence of narcotics at this time.Colonel Nicholas P. Novacich, Chief of Police for Granite City Police Department